 The Contracting Party’s and its Affiliates’ Use of Information is subject to and must be in accordance with the applicable terms and conditions set out in the Agreement.

+As of July 1, 2024 a separate licence agreement is required for the Contracting Party and/or its Affiliates to store Index Levels after the closing of the Trading Day.
+Where the Contracting Party does not have the required licence agreement in place, the Contracting Party and/or its Affiliates may only store Index Levels before the closing of the Trading Day.
+After the closing of the Trading Day, the Contracting Party and/or its Affiliates shall delete any Index Levels they may have stored during the Trading Day.
+Failure by the Contracting Party and/or its Affiliates is deemed a material breach of the Agreement.

 The Contracting Party and its Affiliates have the non-exclusive right to receive and Use the Information for the Licensed Purposes.
 If the Contracting Party and/or its Affiliates Use the Information beyond the Licensed Purposes, the Contracting Party agrees that the Agreement and/or the EMDA, as applicable, governs such access to and Use of the Information and Euronext may charge the Contracting Party the applicable Fees.
 The Agreement does not give the Contracting Party and/or its Affiliates the right to Redistribute Information.
 The Contracting Party or an Affiliate, as the case may be, must enter into the EMDA with Euronext to obtain such right.

 The Contracting Party shall notify Euronext promptly in writing when the Contracting Party and/or its Affiliates are aware that (a User of) the Contracting Party or its Affiliate have failed to comply with the terms and conditions of the Agreement.